 How to reduce decision fatigue as a digital nomad

-Are you not dreaming about becoming a digital nomad?
-If that's the case, then you are lucky as you can simplify your life and reduce decision fatigue by staying in one place, if you can wear the same t-shirt every day it's even better.
-Not having to worry where you'll go next will save you mental capacity to focus on something else that matters to you.
+Not dreaming of becoming a digital nomad?
+If that's the case, then you are lucky as you can simplify your life and reduce decision fatigue by staying in one place, if you can just wear the same t-shirt every day, even better.
+Not worrying about your next destination frees up mental energy for what truly matters to you.

 On the other hand if you have a bucket list full of places you want to go to and wouldn't want to live out your life and miss out on visiting these places you are a bit screwed, however there are other ways how to reduce decision fatigue and make it work.

-This problem is something you have to face when you travel more around places with limited visa duration of stay.
+This problem is something you have to face when you travel more around places with limited visa duration of stay or just want to keep moving and exploring new places while working remotely.

 Pandemic lockdown - how easy life is if you have no options

-Oh how simple it was, stay home, be careful when going outside.
-Avoid social gatherings.
+Oh, how simple life was: stay home, go out carefully, and avoid social gatherings.
 If you are introverted you must have loved it a bit.
 It also helped me realize that I am not willing to travel if there are more obstacles added to the equation.

 So over time I ended up thinking more and more about how difficult life is if you have too many options, but I think I developed a relatively good system on how to make it bearable, and don't get me wrong I probably prefer freedom over quarantine.